-ZTEM and AirMt surveys
+ZTEM and AirMt Results

-Under agreement between Geotech Airborne and BHP Billiton, both ZTEM and AirMt surveys were flown over the Nebo-Babel deposits (Figure 6).
-A total of 541 line km of ZTEM data and 574 line km of AirMt data were acquired along both east-west and north-south flight lines.
+Under agreement between Geotech and BHP Billiton, both ZTEM and AirMt surveys were flown over the Nebo-Babel deposit area of West Musgrave (Figure 5 and Figure 6).
+Previous airborne systems flown over the deposits have included GEOTEM airborne electromagnetics and FALCON airborne gravity gradiometry.
+A total of 541 line km of ZTEM data and 574 line km of AirMt data were acquired along both east-west and north-south flight lines (Figure 6).
 The survey area has minimal topographic relief, varying from 460 to 494 m above sea level.
-The ZTEM receiver was flown with a nominal ground clearance of 78 m.
+The ZTEM receiver coil was flown with a nominal ground clearance of 78 m.
 ZTEM data were acquired at six frequencies; 25 Hz, 37 Hz, 75 Hz, 150 Hz, 300 Hz, and 600 Hz.
-The AirMt receiver was flown with a nominal ground clearance of 78 m.
-AirMt data were acquired at six frequencies: 24 Hz, 38 Hz, 75 Hz, 150 Hz,
+The AirMt receiver coil array was flown with a nominal ground clearance of 78 m.
+AirMt data were acquired at six frequencies; 24 Hz, 38 Hz, 75 Hz, 150 Hz, 300 Hz, and 600 Hz.
+Total magnetic intensity (TMI) data were also acquired using a caesium magnetometer for both surveys.
+Figure 7 shows the reduced-to-pole (RTP) magnetic response, which highlights a number of features, including a) a linear NS magnetic low over the Jameson fault, possibly due to alteration or overburden fill, b) NE-trending magnetic lineaments, which mostly correlate with late mafic dolerite dykes (Figure 7), c) a partial ring-like magnetic high centred on a magnetic low over the Babel deposit, that is likely responding to the increased sulphides on the outer perimeter of the intrusive, and d) a broad magnetic high that is largely centred with the Nebo intrusive that likely indicates increased magnetite content in the gabbro-norite body.